issp-center-dev/H-wave/docs/en/source/algorithm/rpa.rst

       G^{(0)\beta\alpha}_{\sigma_1\sigma'}({\bf k}, i\epsilon_{n})\nonumber
     \end{aligned}

-   Calculations using this method result in poor approximation accuracy in situations where the diagonalization component is mixed.
+Though calculations using this method result in poor approximation accuracy in situations where the diagonalization component is mixed, there is the advantage that there is no need for technical consideration for :math:`\gamma` due to band intersections.
-   Please check which method is used when comparing with previous studies.
+In order to make comparisons with previous studies, H-Wave has adopted this approach (a mode for correctly handling the Green's functions and susceptibilities will also be implemented).
+It is noted that the vertex correction may be taken into account as a means to consider higher order correlations.
+See, for example, reference [1]_ for the details.

 ..
 [1] `K. Yoshimi, T. Kato, H. Maebashi, J. Phys.
 Soc.
 Jpn.
 78, 104002 (2009). <https://journals.jps.jp/doi/10.1143/JPSJ.78.104002>`_